 - Vegetables will be directly delivered to the customer’s doorstep from the farm, on order

-- Wholesalers, distributors, retailer or any vegetable vendors will be totally prohibited.
+- Wholesalers, distributors, retailers, or any vegetable vendors will be prohibited.

 - All the vegetables will be available.